PhilippeDoucette/FCND-Estimation-CPP/Readme_submission.md

 ### Step 5: Closed Loop + GPS Update ###
 ***Implement the GPS update.***

-The estimator correctly incorporateS the GPS information to update the current state estimate.
+The estimator correctly incorporates the GPS information to update the current state estimate.

 ```c++